- Health Concerns

 Tension-type headaches typically involve dull or pressure-like pain in and around your temples, forehead, scalp, or the back of your neck.
-Often times, the pain associated with a tension-type headache will feel like it is being created by a band of pressure that is tightening around your head.
+Often times, the pain associated with a tension-type headache will feel like it's being created by a band of pressure that's tightening around your head.

 Although emotional stress, anxiety, and depression are among the most common causes of chronic, intermittent tension-type headaches, tension headaches can also be caused by pure physical stressors, such as poor posture, sleeping with your neck in an awkward position, or any type of physical injury that has caused muscles in and around your head and neck to become tight.